What exactly is jojoba oil?

 High similarity to sebum

-What makes it so unique compared to other seed oils is that jojoba oil is structurally and chemically very similar to the human sebum produced by the sebaceous glands in our skin because sebum is also largely comprised of wax mono esters.
+What makes it so unique compared to other seed oils is that jojoba oil is structurally and chemically very similar to the human sebum.
+This is because sebum is also largely comprised of wax mono esters, the primary constituent of jojoba oil.
 In most cases, it can act as a substitute while giving similar or added benefits compared to sebum.
 This property will be discussed further throughout the site.

 It is extremely safe to use